Consumer Protection Research Initiative

 IPA’s Consumer Protection Research Initiative is a four-year research initiative which partners with policymakers, financial institutions, and civil society to develop new consumer protection solutions in digital financial services.
 The Initiative focuses on key consumer protection themes relevant to digital financial services: fraud in digital channels, consumer redress and complaints handling, product information and consumer choice, and overindebtedness.

 Our call for proposals is now closed.
 Thank you to all who submitted applications.
-Awards will be announced on or around April 1, 2021.
 Future funding rounds will be announced via our consumer protection mailing list, so please sign up here to receive those updates.

 Human Trafficking Research Initiative